 Linking web with API activity for users and companies

 Business2developer go to market models have elements of both B2C and B2B and involve both individual developers and also companies or accounts.
 It also involves cross-platform tracking across web and APIs.
 This can complicate accurate funnel and conversion reporting.
 Do you track an individual user sign up funnel or do you track companies who integrated and use the API?
-What happens if a when a developer clicks on an AdWord and signs up using his or her GitHub account but doesn’t do anything.
+What happens if a developer clicks on an AdWord and signs up using his or her GitHub account but doesn’t do anything.
 If the person invited a colleague to do integration, then that person may only be attributed to “direct traffic” or “invite referral” depending on your marketing attribution.
 We need to still attribute the successful integration to an AdWord click.
+Part of gaining insight into your customer journey is understanding all of the touches a developer has with your services and how they use your developer portal.

 One way to solve this is mapping out a 4x4 grid to track: